 Since performance management strategies have been around long enough to evolve, I think it’s safe to say they matter.
 Managers agree too, and they are increasingly prioritizing performance management strategies.
-On average, they spend 210 hours a year on performance management1.
-Furthermore, millennial managers are spearheading the push for more frequent conversations, with 58% holding weekly performance conversations with their employees compared to only 39% of baby boomers managers2.
+On average, they spend 210 hours a year on performance management.
+Furthermore, millennial managers are spearheading the push for more frequent conversations, with 58% holding weekly performance conversations with their employees compared to only 39% of baby boomers managers.

 When researching the topic myself, I read nearly 20 ways performance management strategies can positively impact a company and their employees.
 The following stood out to me the most.

 Employee Engagement & Productivity

 Did you know that 69% of employees said they would work harder if their efforts were recognized?
 As an employee, I’ve always valued performance management strategies.
 I appreciate that there is time dedicated to talking about my performance with the people who are part of my professional growth.
 It’s an opportunity to ensure that my efforts are aligned with my company’s overall mission.
 I’m not alone.
 Nearly 76% of employees want monthly feedback to ensure that they are on the right track.
 Additionally, 70% of employees who gave their managers “best” ratings rated their performance management strategies as “very good.”